Question 5: Live Feed Form UI

 Deliverables

-• index.html - The form structure
+• index.html — Build your form structure here

-• styles.css - Styling
+• styles.css — Add your styling here

 Visual verification is the test for this problem.
 Your form works if you can submit a post and see it appear on the live feed.